bennorth/countdown-numbers-solver/write-up/index.md

 person who can get closest to it.
 The tree-based solver here does not produce anything if it can't get the target exactly.
 It should.

+An exhaustive study of all possible numbers-round games is possible (and has been done by others).
+This would provide a better validation than just comparing the behaviour on a few thousand randomly-chosen games.

 ## Source

-The code for the solver (and this write-up) is available on GitHub:
+The code for the tree-based solver (and this write-up) is available on
+GitHub:

 * https://github.com/bennorth/countdown-numbers-solver/